sveltejs/rfcs/text/0000-declarative-actions.md

 More:

-1. If we chose the "Data Attributes" approach to parameters could we integrate this with Style Properties?
+3. If we chose the "Data Attributes" approach to parameters could we integrate this with Style Properties?
 PR [#13](https://github.com/sveltejs/rfcs/pull/13)

    Something like `data:--some-style` could be interpreted as a Style Property.
-If we don't, it might be hard to receive styles as arguments and use them without overwriting the `styles` attribute without some sort of CSS-in-JS solution.
+If we don't, it might be hard to receive styles as arguments and use them without overwriting the `styles` attribute without using some sort of CSS-in-JS solution.

-2. If we chose the "Data Attributes" approach, could we just provide both a directive to set Data Attributes and a directive to set Action parameters and use Data Attributes in the background?
+4. If we chose the "Data Attributes" approach, could we just provide both a directive to set Data Attributes and a directive to set Action parameters and use Data Attributes in the background?
    Ex.: `data:actionname:parametername={value}`.
 This way we could obfuscate the parameter names to avoid collisions.

-3. How would constant props work?
+5. How would constant props work?

-4. How should we distinguish Components from Actions?
+6. How should we distinguish Components from Actions?

    My idea would be to add `context="action"` to scripts in actions. `context="module"` would still be supported.
 A single `.svelte` file shouldn't have a script without context and a script with `context="action"`. `<target />` shouldn't be used in `.svelte` files without a `context="action"` script.
 Another way could be to force actions' files' names to start with a lower case letter.

    I'm open to suggestions.

-5. This is a personal annoyance.
+7. This is a personal annoyance.
 What is the current convention for action names?
 All lower case?
 Camel case?
 What should it be for Declarative Actions?

-6. Should custom CSS properties set inside the Action be available to the children of the component the Action is applied to?
+8. Should custom CSS properties set inside the Action be available to the children of the component the Action is applied to?

 ##### I will add more as/if they rise in the pull request.